franciscolins/brinqbrinquedos/README.md

 # brinqbrinquedos
-This repository is the place that I put my codes for perfored my API with Buscapé Company
+This repository is the place that I put my codes for perfored my API for Buscapé Company